aquasecurity/cloudsploit/README.md

 The `resource` is optional, and the `score` must be between 0 and 3 to indicate PASS, WARN, FAIL, or UNKNOWN.

 #### GCP
 To more clearly illustrate writing a new plugin, let us consider the Storage Bucket All Users Policy plugin `plugins/google/storage/bucketAllUsersPolicy.js` .
-First, we know that we will need to query for a list of buckets via `buckets:lis`, then loop through each group and query for the more detailed set of data via `buckets:getIamPolicy`.
+First, we know that we will need to query for a list of buckets via `buckets:list`, then loop through each group and query for the more detailed set of data via `buckets:getIamPolicy`.

 We'll add these API calls to `collect.js`.
 First, under `calls` add: